 Best small car for all-round excellence

-The current Seat Ibiza went on sale in 2017 with a high-tech interior and sizeable boot.
-It's a strong contender in this list as a day-to-day run around thanks to good fuel economy, an excellent safety rating and options for Android Auto and Apple CarPlay among a strong list of tech.
-For the latest in-car tech and comfort, seek a model made after the 2021 update.
+The current SEAT Ibiza is a strong contender thanks to its fashionable looks, good fuel economy and excellent safety rating.
+For the best in-car tech and comfort, seek a model made after the 2021 update.

-It’s also comfortable and nimble, with light steering that also feels direct.
-There’s very little to criticise - not because the Ibiza has few weak areas, but because it's a strong performer in almost every respect.
+It’s also nippy and nimble, with light steering that feels direct.
+There’s very little to criticise, because the SEAT Ibiza is a strong performer in almost every respect.

-The 1.0-litre TSI petrol engine with 95hp is a good pick, with nippy performance and strong fuel economy.
-It’s now available in great value SE Technology form, which includes alloy wheels, an eight-inch touchscreen media display and LED daytime running lights.
+The 1.0-litre TSI petrol engine with 96PS is a good pick, with nippy performance and strong fuel economy.
+It’s available in great-value SE Technology form, which includes alloy wheels, an eight-inch touchscreen media display and LED daytime running lights.

-Zetec models offer excellent value, while B&O models add a powerful stereo system and larger touchscreen media system.
-You’ll find leather seats and a panoramic sunroof in the high-end Vignale, high-performance thrills with the Fiesta ST, and a (slightly) higher driving position in the Fiesta Active versions.
+Ford Fiesta Zetec models offer excellent value, while B&O versions add a powerful stereo system and larger touchscreen media system.
+You’ll find leather seats and a panoramic sunroof in the high-end Ford Fiesta Vignale, high-performance thrills with the Ford Fiesta ST and a (slightly) higher driving position in the Ford Fiesta Active.

-The Fiesta remains one of the most nimble and comfortable superminis, which helps to smooth out Britain’s broken roads beautifully.
-Of the engines, the 100hp 1.0-litre turbocharged 'EcoBoost' petrol is the star of the show with both good performance and fuel economy.
+The Ford Fiesta remains one of the most nimble and comfortable superminis to drive.
+Of the engines, the 101PS 1.0-litre turbocharged EcoBoost petrol is the star of the show, with good performance and fuel economy.
 Later versions see mild hybrid technology added in favour of improved efficiency.

 Best small car for a premium feel

 Our pick: Volkswagen Polo 1.0 TSI 95 Style